Bay Street (Hamilton, Ontario): Festivals

 The Great Lakes Expo7 is a 3-day annual springtime festival held at Bayfront Park and Pier 4 Park.
 The purpose of the festival is to improve people's knowledge of how everyone can improve and protect the fresh water within the Great Lakes.
-Also included, an Adventure Zone, Enviro Zone, Kid's Zone, Full size Midway, Live Music, Food vendors, Arts & Crafts and more.
 In 2007 the festival was held the last weekend of May.

-Waterfront Shuttle
+Waterfront shuttle

-The Waterfront Shuttle is a free service offered by the Hamilton Street Railway.
+A waterfront shuttle is provided as a free service offered by the Hamilton Street Railway.
 It has a seasonal schedule that runs weekends from May-to-October connecting Hamilton's downtown core to the waterfront and attractions that can be found there like HMCS Haida and the Parks Canada Discovery Centre.
 The route circles Hamilton's downtown core around York Boulevard (north), Bay Street South (west), King Street West (south) and James Street North (east).
 Then it travels north along James Street and the Art District until it reaches the waterfront at Guise Street past the Leander Boat Club, Royal Hamilton Yacht Club, Hamilton Chamber of Commerce and the Harbour West Marina Complex.
 Then the route hangs a left on Discovery Drive, the site of the Parks Canada Discovery Centre.
 Also at this site is the Hamilton Harbour Queen (cruise boat), Hamiltonian (tour boat) and the Hamilton Waterfront Trolley.

 Hamilton Waterfront Trolley

 The Hamilton Waterfront Trolley is a narrated tour along the 12 kilometre Hamilton Waterfront Trail.
-The main stop and departure spot is at the Hamilton Waterfront SCOOPS Ice Cream parlour, which provides the famous Stoney Creek Dairy Ice Cream.
+The main stop and departure spot is at the Hamilton Waterfront Scoops ice cream parlour.
 There are a dozen stops along the way between Princess Point at the western-end of the route to the eastern-end, the site of HMCS Haida.
-Also near this eastern-end route is the site of the Hamiltonian Tour Boat, which is a 12-passenger tour boat that offers a leisurely guided tour of Hamilton harbour with the captain providing interesting stories and history of one of North America's most noteworthy harbours.
-In addition to this there is also the Hamilton Harbour Queen Cruises which is another ship that offers 3-hour tour of the harbour along with Lunch, Dinner or other special events like Dance parties.
-This Harbour Queen Cruise was also the 2005 winner of the Hamilton Tourism Awards for "best tourism idea."
+Also near this eastern-end route is the site of the Hamiltonian Tour Boat, which is a 12-passenger tour boat that offers a leisurely guided tour of Hamilton Harbour.